githubsttar/CV/README.md

 In 2012, being ever so inquisitive and daring, I decided to take a giant leap of faith and leave my secured road to becoming an architect, in favour of pursuing my dreams in tech.
 I headed to Silicon Valley for an 'entrepreneurial holiday.'
 Whilst there, I entered a Startup competition and won first prize!
 This gave me a great platform and afforded me the unique opportunity to meet with some of the Valley's most notorious (sorry! no name dropping) VCS and tech founders.

-Having realised that my inability to code would impact the delivery of my product, I began to teach myself to code.
+Having realised that my lack of programming skills would impact the delivery of my product, I began to teach myself to code.
 I learned enough of Python to create an MVP.
 The product -- a style aggregator utillising retailer APIs -- proved very popular amongst fashion bloggers, adding to the already growing buzz around my concept, http://www.fashionistasmile.com/2013/06/preshopp-can-you-imagine-world-without.html.
-From this moment onwards, I became incredibly fascinated with computer programming.
-As a junior dev, I am interested in large organisations because they have an established infactstruture which provides a great platform for me to do what I do best -- deliver innovative ideas using cutting-edge technology.
+From this moment onwards, I became incredibly fascinated with computer programming and as a junior dev, I am interested in joining large organisations because they have an established infactstruture which provides a great platform for me to do what I do best -- deliver innovative ideas using cutting-edge technology.

 # Projects